apecloud/kubeblocks/docs/developer_docs/fault_injection/aws-fault.md

 1. Write the experiment configuration to the `aws-stop.yaml` file.

-   In the following example, Chaos Mesh injects an `instance-stop` fault into the specified EC2 instance so that this instance will be unavailable in 3 minutes.
+   In the following example, Chaos Mesh injects an `ec2-stop` fault into the specified EC2 instance so that this instance will be unavailable in 3 minutes.

    ```yaml
    apiVersion: chaos-mesh.org/v1alpha1